dwavesystems/demos/graph-partitioning/README.rst

 To combine our objective and constraints into a single QUBO expression, we simply add together the objective function and our constraint (multiplied by gamma, the Lagrange parameter).

 .. image:: readme_imgs/final_QUBO.png
+   :align: center
+   :height: 100

 In the code, we create this Q matrix as a dictionary iteratively, looping over the edges and nodes in our graph just as we see in the summation of our QUBO expression.

-This demo generates an Erdos-Renyi random graph using the ``networkx`` package for our problem instance.
+This demo generates an Erdos-Renyi random graph using the ``networkx`` package for our problem instance [1]_.
 The graph is constructed with 40 nodes, and each possible edge between two nodes appears with probability p=0.20.

 There are three parameters to be set by the user in this code:  chain strength, number of reads, and gamma.
 Since this is a relatively large problem, we set a large number of reads (shown on line 23 with ``num_reads = 1000``).